What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 A Simple “Good RoPA” Test

-Could you update it next week if a new vendor is added?
+- Could you update it next week if procurement adds a new vendor?

-How To Build A RoPA You Can Maintain
+How To Build A RoPA That You Can Actually Maintain

 Use A Consistent Level Of Detail